katsofroniou/RHUL-Robotic-Rubiks-Cube-Solver/README.md

 to accurately and efficiently solve the Rubik's cube with no errors.

 From this project, I learnt a lot about translating real world data, optimisation and efficiency, time management as well as how to work well in a team environment.

+***DISCLAIMER - All names apart from my own were changed for security and data protection reasons***